NX-AI/tirex/README.md

 ### Key Facts:

-- **Zero-Shot Forecasting**: TiRex performns forecasting without any training on your data.
+- **Zero-Shot Forecasting**: TiRex performs forecasting without any training on your data.
 Just download and forecast.

 - **Quantile Predicitons**: TiRex not only provides point estimates but provides quantile estimates.

 - **State-of-the-art Performance over Long and Short Horizions**: TiRex achieves top scores the divers time series forecastinb benchmarks GiftEval and ChronosZS.
-These benchmark sow that TiRex provides great performance for both -- long and short-term forecasting.
+These benchmark show that TiRex provides great performance for both -- long and short-term forecasting.

 ## Installation
-Its best to install TiRex in an own conda envionrment.
-The respective conda depency file is [requirements_py26.yaml](./requirements_py26.yaml).
+Its best to install TiRex in an own conda environment.
+The respective conda dependency file is [requirements_py26.yaml](./requirements_py26.yaml).

 ```sh
 # 1) [Suggested] Setup and activate conda env from ./requirements_py26.yaml